laraalegre/lotss-dr1/docs/README.md

 ## Single sources

-A total of 313171 PyBDSF sources are classified as singles sources in the output table.
-These are PyBDSF sources that have not been deblended, grouped with other PyBDSFs sources, and that are not artifacts.
-The sources were selected using the components catalogue, looking for unique correspondences between the PyBDFS raw catalogue and the final optical catalogue (313161 objects, `flag 1`, see section 'Single sources' of the notebook); and from sources that were selected for deblending in Lofar Galaxy Zoo (LGZ) but were not actually deblended (10 objects, `flag 3`, see section 'Deblended sources/Sources that do not seem to be deblended' of the notebook).
+A total of 313171 PyBDSF sources are classified as single sources in the output table.
+These are PyBDSF sources that have not been deblended, grouped with other PyBDSF sources, and that are not artifacts.
+The sources were selected using the components catalogue, looking for unique correspondences between the PyBDFS raw catalogue and the final optical catalogue (313161 objects, `flag 1`, see section 'Single sources' of the notebook); and from sources that were selected for deblending in LGZ but were not actually deblended (10 objects, `flag 3`, see section 'Deblended sources/Sources that do not seem to be deblended' of the notebook).

 ## Artifacts